Reopening Updates for Businesses and Workplaces Impacted by COVID-19

 Shared Spaces Program

-Businesses can apply for no-cost, expedited permits to share space for business operations like seating, dining, or retail.
+Businesses can apply for no-cost, expedited permits to share space for business operations like seating, dining, retail, or music and entertainment.

 Retail Curbside/Storefront Pickup ━ EXPANDED 5/18

 Starting May 18, curbside/storefront pickup expanded to most retail businesses.
 More information and requirements can be found here.

 Starting April 2, the task force was established to work with the Mayor and City departments to develop a thoughtful, phased reopening of our economy.
 Check out their latest presentation.